costarichard/costarichard.github.io/_posts/2020-06-26-roam-blocks.md

 <img src="/assets/images/roam-blocks/ToRead-Block-Mentions.png" width="600" class="center"/>

 As you could see, blocks also have a linked reference section!
 This can be used to connect pages and therefore can serve at least some of the same purposes of regular pages.
-Also, no other page in my Roam database has a `ToLearn` link in the linked references section.
+Now no other page in my Roam database has a `ToLearn` link in the linked references section.

-Another useful feature of blocks is that we're able to know how many times a block has been referenced in my notes by just checking the number next to that block.
+Another useful feature of blocks is being able to know how many times a block has been referenced in my notes by just checking the number next to that block.
 In my example, I have referenced the block `ToLearn` $11$ times.

 So far the only disadvantage I've had in using blocks is that they don't have unlinked references.
 Personally, this has not been a problem though.